tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_api_reference_activity.md

 ## Next steps

-Now that you understand the essential sections to cover in documenting API endpoints, let's look at standardized approaches for describing these sections, primarily with the [OpenAPI specification and Swagger](pubapis_rest_specification_formats.html).
+Now that you understand the essential sections to cover in documenting API endpoints, let's look at standardized approaches for describing these sections, primarily with the [Overview of REST API specification formats](pubapis_rest_specification_formats.html).
 The OpenAPI standard will help make sure you cover all the necessary details in these sections, and it will present the information to users in a way that users have become accustomed to.

 {% include random_ad2.html %}